 How do you typically choose your destinations?

-When did you realize you wanted to become location independent, and what were your reasons behind that decision?
+When did you realize you wanted to become location independent, and what were the reasons behind that decision?

 What were some of the first steps you took toward achieving this lifestyle for yourself?